 The total cost of the project is EUR 38 million, of which AFD would finance EUR 27 million through a loan to the Mauritian State (52% to be invested as equity in CHCL and 48% to be on-lent to CHCL); the remainder will be funded by CHCL.

-In addition with the AFD loan (EUR 27 million), the EU-AITF technical assistance will finance two components:
+In addition to the AFD loan (EUR 27 million), the EU-AITF technical assistance will finance two components:

 - Capacity building (EUR 0.7 million): this grant component will support the training of operators so that once the new equipment is commissioned, operators are fully trained to perform their duties.
 CHCL has specially recruited a professional with wide international exposure (a Chief Operations Officer) to train operators with a view to foster an international benchmark and improve work practices and organizational efficiency.
 Moreover, he will develop and implement a management training program to reinforce middle management as well as senior management.